Alexandre-Gadiou/OctoberCMS-Facebook/README.md

 - link button
 - send button
 - page box

-You can also configure in October CMS settings your facebook page URL.
-This facebook plugin takes by default the URL provided in the settings for components.
+- comments
+- embedded video
+- embedded post

 Installation
 ------------

 2 methods exist to install this plugin

+1) Install with October CMS backend GUI
+- Go to the plugin page installation in OctoberCMS : http://localhost:8888/backend/system/updates/install
+- Type in the search input : Algad.FacebookComponents, then install the plugin

-1) Install from github
+2) Install from github
 - Download the plugin https://github.com/Alexandre-Gadiou/OctoberCMS-Facebook
-- Unzip the archive in plugins folder of october CMS
+- Create folder "algad" in plugins folder of october CMS
+- Unzip the archive in algad folder
+- Rename the folder "OctoberCMS-Facebook" in facebook
 - Open October CMS settings in the backend GUI (http://localhost:8080/backend/system/updates)
 - Click on Check for updates and force to update.

-2) Install with October CMS backend GUI

-- Type in the search input : Algad.Facebook, then install the plugin

 Prerequisite
 ------------
 Before adding components to your pages, you need to configure your theme by adding at the bottom of each page the javascript code (Facebook SDK) below.